railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 this would be somebody in Stores rather than Purchasing, who would:

 	#.
 Open the menu :menuselection:`Inventory Control --> Packing Lists --> Getting Goods --> Packings
-		to be Received` using the expand/collapse icon rather than clicking directly on :guilabel:`Packing Lists`
+	   to be Received` using the expand/collapse icon rather than clicking directly on :guilabel:`Packing Lists`.

 	#.
-When the :guilabel:`Packing list` window appears, select the name of the entry in the list (\
+When the :guilabel:`Packing list` window appears, select the name of the entry in the list
-		``IN:1``\   to display the Packing List itself – you'd usually do a search for the supplier name or order number in a list that was larger than this – then click :guilabel:`Validate` to load the :guilabel:`Make Packing` form.
+	   (\ ``IN:1``\   to display the Packing List itself – you'd usually do a search for the supplier name or order number in a list that was larger than this – then click :guilabel:`Validate` to load the :guilabel:`Make Packing` form.

 	#.
 Click :guilabel:`Make Picking` to indicate that you're receiving the whole quantity of 10 units.

 At this point you've accepted 10 units into your company, in a location defined by the Warehouse that you specified near the top of your Purchase Order.

-To check actual stock levels, use the menu :menuselection:`Inventory Control --> Location Structure` , find \ ``Stock``\   in the hierarchy using the expand/collapse controls to make your way through the tree and click it.
+To check actual stock levels, use the menu :menuselection:`Inventory Control --> Location Structure`, find \ ``Stock``\   in the hierarchy using the expand/collapse controls to make your way through the tree and click it.
 That will show everything in the \ ``Stock``\   location and below it – including :guilabel:`Real stock` (the actual quantity recorded in that location and below it) and :guilabel:`Virtual stock` (the quantities expected in future when all receipts and despatches have